Menu

-Our suppliers source the cotton on our behalf, we monitor the volume of cotton used in our products which determines the financial contribution we make to Better Cotton directly to support the program.
+Our suppliers source the cotton on our behalf and we monitor the volume of cotton used in our products which determines the financial contribution we make to Better Cotton directly to support the programme.

 This is in relation to the cotton fibres of this item only.